The Connectivity of Millimeter-Wave Networks in Urban Environments Modeled Using Random Lattices: Introduction

 \subsubsection{Measurement Based Models}

 Perhaps the most accurate approach for studying mmWave propagation is \emph{ray tracing} that traces signal paths by simulation using a measurement based model accounting for geometric properties of objects in the propagation environment (e.g., locations, sizes, heights and orientations of buildings) or even their physical characteristics (e.g., surface materials) as well as atmospherical conditions \cite{schaubach1992ray,rizk1997two}.
-Though being a powerful tool for practical system design, simulation based ray tracing techniques do not yield mathematical tractability due to their high complexity and hence find little use in performance analysis of mmWave networks.
-For such studies, the propagation models constructed using probability or stochastic geometry theories find their strengths as described shortly.
+Though being a powerful tool for practical system design, ray tracing techniques do not yield mathematical tractability due to their high complexity and hence find little use in performance analysis of mmWave networks.

 A simple measurement based model that can account for building blockage in mmWave propagation is one from the \emph{3GPP standard} where a random link belongs to either of the LoS or non-LoS types with given probabilities \cite{3gpptr}.
 The LoS and non-LoS probabilities can be fitted to a specific site by measurement, e.g., the New York city \cite{akdeniz2014millimeter, sun2015path}.
 The distribution was found to be frequency independent for all bands up to $100$ GHz \cite{5gchannel}, making the model mmWave compatible.
 Though being simple, the binary channel-type model is too coarse for depicting the detailed building layout needed for studying large-scale networks.